Canadian Banks See Bitcoin as Threat; Close Accounts for Exchanges

+Purchase bitcoins in Canada from Canada's physical bitcoin store.
+Buy bitcoins are the best rate.
+Bitcoin investment has doubled every week in the past 2 months.

-Panama City, Panama -- (SBWIRE) -- 04/26/2013 -- The threat posed by bitcoin has concerned Canadian banks; that they have closed the accounts of companies involved in the operation of bitcoin exchanges.
+Toronto, Ontario -- (SBWIRE) -- 05/07/2013 -- The threat posed by bitcoin has concerned Canadian banks; that they have closed the accounts of companies involved in the operation of bitcoin exchanges.

 BMO, Scotiabank and CIBC are expected to follow the lead set by both RBC and TD Bank.